Luxury Holidays in Vanuatu 2015

 Meaning the ‘land that always existed’, Vanuatu is a Y-shaped archipelago made up of 83 islands which stretch over some 800 kilometres of South Pacific Ocean.
-A diverse land, Vanuatu boasts towering volcanoes, lush rainforest, coral atolls, sandy beaches, rich culture and tradition and welcoming people.
+A diverse land, on a luxury holiday in Vanuatu you will experience towering volcanoes, lush rainforest, coral atolls, sandy beaches, rich culture and tradition and welcoming people.

 Vanuatu became an independent country in 1980.
 Prior to that, it was known as the New Hebrides and was jointly administered by France and England.
 The official languages are English, French and Bislama – a colourful blend of English, a little French and local language.

 Vanuatu’s main island, Efate, is home to the country’s capital as well as several wonderful retreats, and is where visitors will certainly want to spend at least some of their time.
 The small capital of Port Vila is set within a magnificent harbour and undoubtedly boasts some of the Pacific’s best restaurants, taking full advantage of its pot-pourri of cultures to blend the best elements of Melanesian, English, French and Chinese tastes.